LMCuber/BlocksReloaded/README.md

 ## Technical info
 - Language: LuaJIT 5.1
 - Graphics library: [Love2D](https://love2d.org/)
-- Entities: proprietary ECS heavily inspired by [esper](https://github.com/benmoran56/esper) for Python (added chunk support)
+- Game engine: a proprietary ECS heavily inspired by [esper](https://github.com/benmoran56/esper) for Python (added chunk support)
 - World generation:
     - Resource management: chunking `N × N` areas (currently `16 × 16`)
     - Cave generation: 2D [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) / 2D [ridge](https://stackoverflow.com/questions/36796829/procedural-terrain-with-ridged-fractal-noise) noise
 - Lighting: iterative BFS every `N` frames.
 The lower the `N`, the smoother light updates feel, but the slower it is.
 An `N > 1` is also harder to profile.
 The lightmap is then converted to an `imageData` object, which is then converted to a GPU texture.
 This texture is mapped onto the main window as a fragment shader, which also takes care of smoothing.
+- Color grading: color quantization in the fragment shader using shortest distance from a `Nx1` pixel.
+This can be done _after_ drawing the lighting (`chiaroscuro`) or _after_.

 ## Preview
 <img src="previews/overworld.png" width="900" />